mikke89/RmlUiDoc/pages/cpp_manual/rcss.md

 	.GetId();
 ```

-The `GetId()` function will return the property id generated for the custom property.
+The `GetId()` function will return the property id generated for the user-defined property.
 This can be used to efficiently retrieve and set values for this property.

 Now if the property is set to 'none', 'beep', 'boop' or 'bang', the property's value will be set to the appropriate keyword, otherwise it will be set as a string.
 So, the following RCSS: